Building a Customer Centric Culture with Annette Pedroza

 Annette Pedroza: (21:37)

 Yeah.
 I can have another one.
 Here’s another one where we really saw a direct impact of the work that we did on our product satisfaction scores.
 So I was at a large software company and we were running a product survey and we were getting feedback from customers on these specific products.
 And then we were handing that feedback over to the product teams.
 And I’d say that the feedback wasn’t exactly received excitedly.
 I think a lot of companies see this where you have engineers who just put their heart and soul into this product, right?
 It’s their baby.
 They created it.
 And then you give them feedback and maybe it’s not perfectly positive.
 And then they’re a little bit defensive.
 It’s like, “Well, of course I’m developing this with the customer in mind.
 Look at this beautiful thing I created for them, or they’re using it wrong.”
 One of the ones that I heard.
 So what we did really, the idea was let’s implement closed loop, right?
-Let’s do a callback programme and route those verbatims, the customer answered the survey.
+Let’s do a callback program and route those verbatims, the customer answered the survey.
 We’ll route those verbatims.
 And I want to say here that I think a lot of companies will outsource this work, or maybe they’ll say, “Yeah, we have to talk to these customers who are getting us negative feedback,” and they’ll assign it to say, a customer service team who makes all the calls.
 And instead, we routed these directly to the product teams.
 By something right to the engineers about their product and that feedback that they had originally been defensive about completely changed, right?
 Now, they heard directly from the customer’s mouth to their ears.
 And it was just something so powerful in that interaction that they could have a discussion with someone about, “Wait, what are you trying to do?
 Oh, how interesting,” right?
 And so I was hearing from people who were participating, employees, how eye-opening this was for them because they had no idea that they were trying to use the product in this way or that we’ve made something so confusing but seems so natural for the engineer to do it this way.
 But for the customer, it was so confusing and this was really just eye-opening for them.
-And suddenly they were on this new mission of product improvement with the customer at the centre and our product satisfaction scores within a few months were really, I mean, we saw significant improvement.
+And suddenly they were on this new mission of product improvement with the customer at the center and our product satisfaction scores within a few months were really, I mean, we saw significant improvement.
 And I think it really helps to just give them an awareness of the customer as a real person, versus just here’s some, a pile of feedback that I can give you.
 So I think that information is really powerful and then getting that feedback directly from the customer was even more so.

 Gabe Larsen: (24:10)